 Dominance of Dinosaurs and Evolutionary Adaptations

-During the Jurassic, dinosaurs diversified and flourished, occupying a wide range of ecological roles.
-They developed adaptations such as hollow bones for lightweight yet sturdy skeletons, advanced respiratory systems, and complex social behaviors that contributed to their success as apex predators.
+During this period, dinosaurs diversified and flourished, occupying a wide range of ecological roles.
+They developed adaptations such as hollow bones for lightweight yet sturdy skeletons, advanced respiratory systems that enhanced oxygen uptake, and complex social behaviors that contributed to their success as apex predators.

 Rise of Sauropods and Theropods

 The Jurassic saw the rise of massive sauropods like Brachiosaurus and Diplodocus, known for their long necks and herbivorous diets.
+These giants were able to reach high vegetation, allowing them to exploit resources unavailable to smaller herbivores.
 Meanwhile, theropods, such as Allosaurus and Velociraptor, showcased predatory adaptations like sharp teeth, agile bodies, and keen senses that made them efficient hunters.
+The ecological roles of these dinosaurs illustrate the intricate balance of predator and prey dynamics that defined Jurassic ecosystems.

 Cretaceous Period: Rise and Fall of the Dinosaurs